How are the Tiles in Your Shower? Cracks in your shower floor and walls need…

 The shower is an integral part of the bathroom, and most people would consider a faulty shower a disruption to their routine.
 When it comes to acrylic or fiberglass showers, there are a few specific issues that arise as the showers gets older.
 If you are not ready to replace the shower here are a few alternatives.

 Most cracks in acrylic and fiberglass showers happen in the pan (the area where you stand).
 This area gets the most wear and tear because the weight of standing on it makes it flex slightly and after a while this weakens the area and causes it to crack.
 Once it cracks water will leak into the floor causing additional damage to your home so this repair has to be made quickly.
-Shower gel coating and refinishing could be the perfect solution for you!
+Shower refinishing could be the perfect solution for you!

 A Lasting Fix